-Spray Deposition Method for a Polysilsesquioxane PV Module Coating
+Spray Deposition Method for a Polysilsesquioxane Photovoltaic Module Coating

-This coating technology will be a significant step towards replacing glass and polymer encapsulants.
-It will also enable higher efficiency thin film cell technologies that are currently constrained by moisture degradation mechanisms.
-The replacement of glass will reduce the weight of modules.
-Thereby, it will decrease shipping costs in addition to easing module installation.
+This coating technology will be a significant step towards replacing glass and polymer encapsulants, and enable higher efficiency thin film cell technologies that are currently constrained by moisture degradation mechanisms.
+The replacement of glass will reduce the weight of modules, and thereby decrease shipping costs in addition to easing module installation.

-To learn more about this capability, contact Chad Staiger.
+To learn more about this project, contact Chad Staiger.